internetarchive/iari/README.md

 see https://en.wikipedia.org/wiki/Template:Unbulleted_list_citebundle

 # Endpoints
+## Checking endpoints
+### Check URL
+the check-url endpoint accepts the following parameters:
+* url (mandatory)
+* refresh (optional)
+* testing (optional)
+* timeout (optional)

+On error it returns 400.

+#### Known limitations
+Sometimes we get back a 403 because an intermediary like Cloudflare detected that we are not a person behind a browser doing the request.
+We don't have any ways to detect these soft200s.

+Also sometimes a server returns status code 200 but the content is an error page or any other content than what the person asking for the information wants.
+These are called soft404s and we currently do not make any effort to detect them.

+You are very welcome to suggest improvements by opening an issue or sending a pull request. :)

 ## Statistics
 ### PDF
 the statistics/pdf endpoint accepts the following parameters:
 * url (mandatory)
 * refresh (optional)
 * testing (optional)
+* timeout (optional)

 On error it returns 400.